Best Zepbound Providers That Accept Insurance in 2026

 If you have commercial or employer insurance

-If your insurer already told you prior authorization is required
+Check your Zepbound coverage with Ro →If your insurer told you prior authorization is required

-Ro, Form Health, PlushCare, and knownwell all handle PA.
+Ro, Form Health, knownwell, and PlushCare all handle PA.
 The difference is depth:

-- Ro runs a dedicated centralized insurance concierge — a specialized team, not your individual prescriber
+- Ro — dedicated insurance concierge team, not your individual prescriber

-- PlushCare's care team can initiate PA, though it's not as GLP-1-focused
+- PlushCare — care team can initiate PA, though less GLP-1-focused than Form Health

 If your plan excludes weight-loss GLP-1s entirely

-Don't pay for a telehealth service solely to file PA.
-Some major employers pulled GLP-1 coverage in 2025–2026, and a hard weight-loss exclusion means prior authorization cannot create coverage your plan doesn't offer.
+Do not pay for a telehealth service just to file a PA that cannot succeed.
+A hard weight-loss exclusion means PA cannot create coverage your plan does not offer.
+No provider can override a true exclusion.

 Your real options when excluded:

-- Appeal the exclusion via the OSA pathway if you have moderate-to-severe sleep apnea
+- Appeal via the OSA pathway if you have diagnosed moderate-to-severe obstructive sleep apnea with obesity

-- Consider Wegovy if your plan covers it (several plans that dropped Zepbound in 2025–2026 still cover Wegovy)
+- Switch to Wegovy if your plan covers it

 If you have Medicare Part D

 Before July 1, 2026: Medicare Part D excludes Zepbound for weight loss by federal statute.
-The real pathway is the OSA indication — some Part D plans cover Zepbound for moderate-to-severe OSA, usually with PA and step therapy.
+The only real coverage pathway is the OSA indication — some Part D plans cover Zepbound for moderate-to-severe obstructive sleep apnea in adults with obesity, usually with prior authorization and step therapy.

 Starting July 1, 2026: The CMS Medicare GLP-1 Bridge launches.
-Eligible Part D beneficiaries pay $50/month for Zepbound KwikPen only — not the single-dose pen, not the vial.
-Program runs through December 31, 2027.
-Prior authorization criteria apply.
+Eligible Part D beneficiaries pay $50/month for Zepbound KwikPen only.
+The Bridge runs through December 31, 2027.
+Make sure your prescriber writes the prescription for KwikPen specifically.

 If you have Medicaid

-Only 13 states explicitly cover GLP-1s for obesity as of January 2026.
-California's Medi-Cal Rx stopped covering Zepbound for weight-loss uses January 1, 2026.
-Check your state's Medicaid formulary directly.
-If covered, your own PCP is usually the cleanest route — most commercial telehealth services don't accept Medicaid for program costs.
+Check your state Medicaid drug list directly.
+If covered, your own primary care provider is usually the smoothest route — most commercial telehealth services do not accept Medicaid for program costs.

-TRICARE covers Zepbound for weight management for TRICARE Prime and Select beneficiaries when clinical criteria are met (BMI ≥30 or ≥27 with a weight-related condition), plus step therapy and prior authorization.
-Approval is valid for 6 months initially, then renewed annually.
+TRICARE covers Zepbound for weight management when clinical criteria are met for TRICARE Prime, Prime Remote, US Family Health Plan, Select, Young Adult, Reserve Select, Retired Reserve, and CHCBP.
+PA and step therapy are typically required.
 Copays run around $38 for a 90-day supply via TRICARE Pharmacy Home Delivery.

-Ro explicitly coordinates FEHB — the one government plan Ro supports beyond commercial insurance.
-Run the free insurance check; the concierge process works the same as for commercial plans.
+Ro explicitly coordinates FEHB — the one government plan Ro concierge supports beyond commercial insurance.
+The free insurance check works the same way as for a commercial plan.
+Ro cannot coordinate Medicare, TRICARE, Medicaid, or VA.

 If you have VA benefits

 VA formulary decisions are facility-specific.
-The VA has published patient-facing weight-management medication materials that include tirzepatide, but older formulary decisions excluded Zepbound from the VA National Formulary for chronic weight management.
-Ask your VA clinician about current formulary status and MOVE!
-Weight Management Program referrals.
+The VA has published patient-facing weight-management materials referencing tirzepatide, but older formulary decisions excluded Zepbound from the VA National Formulary for chronic weight management.
+Ask your VA clinician about current formulary status and the MOVE!
+Weight Management Program.

 Which providers actually help with Zepbound prior authorization?

-Prior authorization is where most Zepbound claims stall — and handling it well is the main reason to pay for a telehealth service in the first place.
-The real question isn't "does the provider help with PA?"
-It's "how deep is their help, and who's doing the actual work?"
+Prior authorization (PA) is where most Zepbound claims stall.
+The real question is not “does the provider help with PA?”
+It is “how deep is their help, and who is doing the work?”

 The four tiers of PA support